PyTorch on Sulis

 These notes constitute a brief guide to using PyTorch on Sulis, with emphasis on using the GPU hardware.
 They may update occasionally as newer software is deployed.

-To search for an appropriate version of PyTorch
+To search for an older version of PyTorch

 [user@login01(sulis) ~]$ module spider PyTorch